 The Geminid meteor shower got its name from the zodiac constellation Gemini, as the shower’s radiant is located in the constellation Gemini during peak activity.

-How to observe the Geminid meteor shower
+Tips to observe the Geminid meteor shower

-Now the larger meteoroids, which produce the brightest Geminid meteors, appear shortly after maximum due to the Poynting-Robertson effect on the Geminid stream.
+Tip 6: The larger meteoroids, which produce the brightest Geminid meteors, appear shortly after maximum due to the Poynting-Robertson effect on the Geminid stream.
 So don’t rush to pack up and go to bed.

 References